EslamHiko/practical-driving-test-prep/README.md

 ![](/car-components.png)

 ## General Notes:
-- Kepp the indicator open when turning right or left on long lanes
+- Kepp the indicator open when turning right or left on long lanes.
-- Go always to the right lane because you're a driving school
+- Go always to **the right** lane because you're a driving school.
+- If you don't have priority (Triangle Shape):
+  - It's preferrable to go **straight** without turning little right.
+  - If you need to go to little right to have a viewing point then look mirror, side mirror, side window before doing this small turn.
-- If you don't have priority: Look Left, Then right, Then left again, then right and move.
+  - Then Look Left, Then right, Then left again, then right and move.
-- Wait for people.
+- Always wait for people:
+  - If there are children slow down.
+  - If there's someone going from their cars, slow down or change lanes.
+- At traffic light:
+  - If you're moving left:
     - If there are cars in front of you and you're moving to the left.
 Wait until they all go or go when you have the green light.
+    - If 3 Cars were waiting in front of you, don't pass the traffic light.
+It'll be yellow and you shouldn't wait on passengers path.
+- On Autobahn:
+  - **Never** pass the car on the left.
+- At 30 zones:
+  - Right before left.
+  - If the right road is narrow, Stop or walk very very slow.
+  - If no priority go to the viewing point straight.
 - Pass the cycle if there's space and no one before you.
-- Inside city conditional 30 will most of times be from 7h to 17h
+- Inside city conditional 30 will most of times be from 7h to 17h.
+Try To confirm that with your eyes.
-- Outside city conditional 30 will be most of times be from 22h to 6h so speed will be 50
+- Outside city conditional 30 will be most of times be from 22h to 6h so speed will be 50.
-- Stay on the right side always
+- Stay on the right side always.
-- Go to the viewing point **straight** if right then look before moving
-- The handler should be over the sidewalk completely when parking between 2 cars
+- The handler (Car Opener) should be over the sidewalk completely when parking between 2 cars.
-- Look straight when parking to know if you're straight
+- Look straight when parking to know if you're straight.
-- Stop before auuto bahn exit on the traffic light not on the turning point
+- Stop before auto bahn exit on the traffic light not on the turning point.
-- In priority road/fast road expect that all are priority
+- In priority road/fast road expect that all are priority.
+- Don't slow down before changing the lanes.
+- If there's a bus:
+  - Slow down when passing it
+  - If it has the blinker open either wait or change the lane

 ## Exam Map